Flareonz44/Flareonz44.github.io/_posts/projects/2023-3-30-cod-cheat-rev-engineering.md

 author: Flareonz44
 tags: [reveng, hacking]
 type: project
-metadesc: How I made a esp-cheat for Call of Duty 4 Modern Warfare in C++
+metadesc: "How I made a esp-cheat for Call of Duty 4 Modern Warfare in C++"
 ---

 ## About game cheats